 UGC George V

-Located at the top end of the Champs-Elysees at number 146, close to the Arc de Triumphe.
-The Portiques Cinema opened on 26th October 1938 with "Nuits d'Andalousie", and it had 400 seats in its single auditorium.
-It was renovated and enlarged in 1952, gaining luxurious marble fittings, gildings and a new name George V. The British king’s crown was reproduced on all the hangings.
+Located at the top end of the Avenue des Champs-Elysees at number 146, close to the Arc de Triumphe.
+The Portiques Cinema opened on 26th October 1938 with the Argentinian film "Nuits d'Andalousie", and it had 400 seats in its single auditorium.
+It was renovated and enlarged, reopening on 24th August 1951, gaining luxurious marble fittings, gildings and a new name George V. The British king’s crown was reproduced on all the hangings.
+In 1955 the auditorium was remodelled to the plans of architect George Peynet and it contained 500-seats.
+It re-opened on 15th June 1955 with Jean Renoir’s “French Cancan”.

-One of the longest presentations at the George V was "West Side Story" which had a run of four years, eight months and ten days (218 weeks) beginning on 2nd March 1962.
-The film was then transfered to the Avenue on the Champs Elysees for 25 weeks, then transfered to the Arleqine for a further 16 weeks.
+One of the longest presentations at the George V was "West Side Story" which had a run of 4 years, 8 months and 10 days (218 weeks) beginning on 2nd March 1962.
+The film was presented in Panovision 70mm.
+The film was then transferred to the Avenue on the Champs Elysees for 25 weeks, then transferred to the Arleqine for a further 16 weeks.
 The cinema was THX certified in 1987.

 The UGC chain took over the George V in 1992, and it was re-named UGC George V. Screening first run movies, they are usually in their original language versions.